-We are supported by UNESCO as an Affiliated School and the Gloucestershire International Education Office.
 Assistant Head Teacher Cath Brace co-ordinates the global dimension and ensures that our partnership work is deeply embedded into our curriculum.
-This commitment is acknowledged in the school’s Ofsted Report June 2013 and reflected in our designation as a Global Learning Hub School (2013).
+This commitment is acknowledged in our successful re-accreditation for The British Council’s International Schools Award for a further three years (2017-2020).
 In lessons, pupils study world affairs and learn about the experiences of young people across the globe and the challenges they face.
 They are encouraged to engage in discussion and find solutions.

-Cirencester Deer Park School has achieved the full International School Award accreditation since 2005.
-Our most recent award, 2014-2017, celebrates the School’s international work with its partner schools and colleges across the globe.
+Cirencester Deer Park School has continued to hold the full International School’s Award since 2005.
+Our most recent award celebrates the School’s international work with its partner schools and ambassadorial role across the globe.
 Headteacher, Chiquita Henson, and Governors of Deer Park School believe strongly in enriching the curriculum and appreciate the benefits that international partnerships can bring to pupils, staff, the school and community at large.

 We regularly host visiting students from Cirencester’s German twin town Itzehoe and friendship links in Cádiz, Spain and Rome, Italy.
 We also welcome students and teachers from countries across the world including Japan and India.